angelieshaniareva/angelieshaniareva/README.md

 🎓 I am currently pursuing a **Bachelor of Science (Honours) in Data Science and Analytics** at the **National University of Singapore (NUS)**.
 💡 Passionate about turning complex data into actionable insights, I have built projects across **AI, analytics, data visualization**, and **real-world business optimization**.
-📊 Whether it’s building interactive dashboards, training NLP models, or designing scalable chatbots, I love creating tech with purpose.
+📊 Whether it is building interactive dashboards, training NLP models, or designing scalable chatbots, I love creating tech with purpose.

 ---